zyb2ww/drm-tip/dim.rst

 This will also check out the latest maintainer-tools branches, so please replace the dim you just downloaded with a symlink after this step.
-And by the way, if you have improvements for dim, please submit them to intel-gfx.
+And by the way, if you have improvements for dim, see `CONTRIBUTING, BUG REPORTS AND DISCUSSION`_ below.

 If you have a freedesktop.org account and plan to push things on one of the drm-xxx repos, you should use the ssh://git.freedesktop.org/git/drm-xxx urls